MainulDip/KotlinEveryday/kotlin-basic-106-coroutine.md

 ```

 ### Concurrency:
 Suspending functions doesn't provide concurrency by default.
 If context parameter of the CoroutineScope.launch() or CoroutineScope.async() is not defined, the suspend function will run on main UI thread.
-To use different thread use the Dispatchers.Default context
+To use different thread use the `Dispatchers.Default` context

+* `Dispatchers.Main` represents the UI thread

 ```kotlin
 async(context = Dispatchers.Default) { }
 launch(context = Dispatchers.Default) { }